 The European Commission published the second draft Code of Practice on marking and labelling AI-generated content on 5 March 2026.
 Key changes from Draft 1: the AI-generated vs. AI-assisted taxonomy has been removed in favour of a simplified two-layer approach (secured metadata + watermarking), with optional fingerprinting, logging, and detection support.
 A uniform EU icon for AI content labelling is still under discussion.

-The code remains voluntary, the final version is expected around May-June / beginning of June 2026, and Article 50 obligations still apply from 2 August 2026 under current law.
+The code remains voluntary and Article 50 obligations still apply from 2 August 2026 under current law.
+The official 7 May 2026 Digital Omnibus provisional agreement separately tracks a 2 December 2026 planning date for transparency solutions for artificially generated content if formally adopted and published.
 For a pipeline-level assessment against these draft-code best practices, use our AI Content Marking Compliance Checker.

 The Viral Stripping Trap